Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you have any of these stores out there, try these: Big Lots, Dollar General, Family Dollar, Party City, Occasions.

 This is just a suggestion.
 If you buy a clear plastic tablecloth protector you can use any fabric tablecloth, and wipe the surface clean.
-The protectors only cost about $7.00 and last a long time.

 In the past, i have seen them at Walmart for as little as $2.50.

 I think I've seen those kind of tablecloths at Wal-Mart.
 Sometimes they will have some marked down real cheap, especially after a holiday.